wvanhed/mijnbib/README.md

 With this Python library you can retrieve your borrowed items, reservations and account information if you have an account on <https://bibliotheek.be>, the Flemish & Brussels public library network.
+You can also extend loans.

+This API allows you to show and extend your loans (or loans from multiple accounts in your family) in your own coding projects, such as a small desktop or web application.

 A list of supported libraries can be found in [libraries.md](./libraries.md).